aequanima/arduinobabygo/README.md

 ## How to Use

-1.  **Understand the Risks:** Read the "Important Cautions & Disclaimer" section thoroughly, especially regarding common ground.
+1.  **Understand the Risks:** Read the "Important Cautions & Disclaimer" section thoroughly, especially regarding common ground and vehicle compatibility.
 2.  **Hardware Setup:**
     * **Carefully identify** the motor control signal lines on your ride-on vehicle's existing controller.
-    * **Ensure a common ground connection** between the Arduino and the's electrical system.
+    * **Ensure a common ground connection** between the Arduino and the vehicle's electrical system.
     * Connect the Arduino motor control output pins (1-4) to these identified signal lines.
     * Connect your assistive switches to the Arduino input pins (5-9) and Ground.
     * Power the Arduino and the vehicle. **Start with low-current or current-limited power supplies for initial testing if possible.**